aram-father/mnist-etude/README.md

 ## activity log

-- `2022-01-12`: Implement MNIST dataset prediction using MLP with pre-trained parameters
+- `2022-01-12`: Implement MNIST dataset prediction using MLP(Multi-Layer Perceptron) with pre-trained parameters

 ## What does this repository do?